akg-27/acxiom/README.md

 A fully functional **multi-role Event Management System** built using **Flutter**, designed to simulate real-world workflows between **Admin, Vendor, and User**.

 This project demonstrates end-to-end application flow including product management, cart system, order processing, and admin controls — all implemented using **local state (no backend)**.
+For more Information and better UI/UX understanding please go through the Snapshots and Video of App provided.

 ---